 Throughout the Elfin Forest, you will come across multiple information signs about this area’s history and local flora & fauna.

-Tip: If you’re looking for something a bit more challenging, we recommend checking out the Black Hill Trail in Morro Bay that’s just up the street.
+Tip: If you’re looking for something a bit more challenging, we recommend hiking the Black Hill Trail in Morro Bay which is just up the street.
 At 3 miles in length, the Black Hill Trail is slightly longer and gains around 600 feet in elevation, but the views of Morro Rock from the top are phenomenal!

 Hiking Elfin Forest Natural Area Trail

-During my visit, I parked at the 16-street trailhead where you will find a wide entrance and information about the trail as you head into it.
+During my visit, I parked at the 16-street trailhead where you can find a wide entrance and information about this nature preserve as you head into it.

 During my visit, the trail was running in one direction – clockwise, so when I entered the trail, I turned left.

 I started the hike before noon and the morning fog had not yet burned off creating a muted, moody setting.
 Mornings are usually the least crowded times but much of the view during my hike was obstructed by a dense fog.

 As you walk around the trail, you will come across two ocean viewpoints.
 The first viewpoint is located directly to the west and is called the Lupine Point.
 This viewpoint overlooks the Morro Bay State Marine Reserve and the surrounding nature which is home to 110 different bird species like California Thrasher, California Quail, Scrub-Jay, and Snowy Egret.

 In late summer Lupine Point is a great spot for birdwatching as the birds prepare for a migratory journey south.
 Unfortunately, during my visit, heavy haze covered the entire reserve preventing me from seeing much of the view.